 The wonderful, tropical islands of Fiji have many white beaches, turquoise water, and a culture of their own.
 In the old days called the “Cannibal Islands” is Fiji today one of the more modern Melanesian countries.
-The people of Fiji are some of the friendliest people on the planet, with legendary hospitality which is for most visitors to the Islands the most memorable.
+The people of Fiji are some of the friendliest people in the world.
+The legendary warm hospitality of Fijians is the most memorable experience for most visitors to the islands.

 Bula!
 Welcome to the Fiji Islands